 The William Fletcher Trust was formally established in May 1985 with the following original trustees: Kenneth Tribe AC (Chairman), Eula Guthrie, Terence Clarke, Paul Milton, Shane Simpson, Robin Wines (Treasurer) and Trevor Andersen (Executive Officer).

-Over its twenty-year existence, the composition of the Board of the Trust changed with the retirement of Shane Simpson and his replacement by Neil Morrison (law) and enlargement of the Board to include more people with professional experience in the visual arts, such as Linda Slutzkin (Art Gallery of NSW), Dr Christopher Allen (art critic and National Art School lecturer), Elizabeth Gibson (Art Gallery of NSW), Brian Ladd (Art Gallery of NSW), Jann Simmonds (art teacher) and Michelle Hiscock (National Art School lecturer).
+Over the years, the composition of the Board of the Trust changed with the retirement of Shane Simpson and his replacement by Neil Morrison (law) and enlargement of the Board to include more people with professional experience in the visual arts, such as Linda Slutzkin (Art Gallery of NSW), Dr Christopher Allen (art critic and National Art School lecturer), Elizabeth Gibson (Art Gallery of NSW), Brian Ladd (Art Gallery of NSW), Jann Simmonds (art teacher) and Michelle Hiscock (National Art School lecturer).

 Significant donations from the founder, the trustees and other individuals, sales at exhibitions and art auctions, together with royalties, provided the original source of the Trust’s capital, enabled the promotion of Fletcher’s work and the introduction of grants to outstanding visual arts students.